State Transit-Oriented Development (TOD)

-Hawaii also has an excellent opportunity to advance the implementation of this vision by looking for ways to proactively integrate land use planning and development activity with the state’s transit investments.
-This practice, known as “transit-oriented development,” has received considerable attention on Oahu over the past several years as the City and County of Honolulu has planned for a rail-based transit line connecting major destinations, such as Ala Moana Center, downtown Honolulu, and the airport.
+Hawaii has an excellent opportunity to advance the implementation of TOD by looking for ways to proactively integrate land use planning and development through investment in TOD.
+This practice, known as transit-oriented development, has received considerable attention on Oahu over the past several years as the City and County of Honolulu has planned for a rail-based transit line connecting major destinations, such as Ala Moana Center, downtown Honolulu, and the airport.
 TOD also applies to counties with a fraction of Oahu’s population, because TOD includes a broader set of conditions that facilitate health, quality of life, and transportation options for Hawaii’s residents and visitors.

 TOD Tools and Resources

 - About Smart Growth (last visited June 10, 2015)

 - City and County of Honolulu Transit-Oriented Development (last visited June 10, 2015)

 - Hawaii Community Development Authority (HCDA) Transit Oriented Development Overlay Plan (last visited June 10, 2015)

 - Honolulu Authority for Rapid Transit (HART) (last visited June 10, 2015)